sancarn/Innovyze-ICM-Libraries/Infoworks-ICM/docs/README.md

 This document is still Work-In-Progress

 This file has been transpiled from documentation provided by Innovyze.
-Afterwards it has been edited further to improve the documentation and remove oddities.
-However some oddities due to the transpiling may still occur.
-For example, occasionally lines which used to be whole lines in the original documentation turn into multiple lines.
-This can also happen in the middle of source code examples.
+Afterwards it has been edited further to improve the documentation and remove transpilation glitches.
+However some glitches due to the transpiling may still occur.
+For example, occasionally single lines have been occasionally split into multiple lines with little reason.
+These glitches can also occur in the middle of source code examples.

-**PLEASE REPORT CODE SAMPLES WHICH DO NOT WORK AS ISSUES**, similarly if code samples, or descriptions could be articulated in a different more meaningful way, please raise these also as issues.
+**PLEASE REPORT CODE SAMPLES WHICH DO NOT WORK AS ISSUES**, similarly if code samples, or descriptions could be articulated in a different more meaningful way, please raise these as issues or make a push request to alter the documentation.
 I will gladly accept push requests which add meaningful detail to the document.

 There are also numerous undocumented methods, classes and structures provided by the Ruby APIs.
-These will be documented as much as possible in this document, however, of course, we are very limited as to how much we can know without information directly from Innovyze. **If you have any information or any lost documents please contribute!**
+These will be documented as much as possible in this document, however, of course, we are very limited as to how much we can know without information directly provided by Innovyze. **If you have any information or any lost documentation please contribute it!**

-Finally if you have any information regarding the InfoWorksCS API, please send this over to me also, as I am hoping to build an InfoWorks CS -> ICM importer.
+Finally if you have any information regarding the InfoWorksCS API, please send this over to me also, as I am also building a document regarding InfoWorks CS APIs, as the interop between InfoWorks CS and InfoWorks ICM is important to all.

+I hope his documentation helps you as much as it helps me on a daily basis.
+~Sancarn

 Index
 ------------